 Same data, opposing narratives

-Both media aligned with the government and the opposition covered this, offering very different frames of the same announcement
+Both government-aligned and opposition media covered this, offering very different frameworks of the same announcement

 4 verified sources

-Context: Venezuelan salaries have been devastated by hyperinflation, with the minimum wage covering only a small fraction of the basic food basket.
-Salary announcements are politically charged events.
+Context: Venezuelan wages have been devastated by hyperinflation, with the minimum wage covering only a small fraction of the basic food basket.
+Wage announcements are politically charged events.

-🔎 Why it matters: The government frames salary increases as responsible progress while critics say they are still insufficient to cover basic needs.
+🔎 Why it matters: The government frames the wage increases as responsible progress, while critics say they remain insufficient to cover basic needs.

-Right-leaning media focus on Iran's nuclear defiance, while left-leaning media shift the focus to U.S. human rights issues.
+Right-leaning media focus on Iran's nuclear disobedience, while left-leaning media shift the focus toward US human rights issues.

 4 verified sources

-Iran rejected demands to halt uranium enrichment despite ongoing negotiations with the United States.
-Iran also reported over 3,000 deaths in its conflict with the U.S. and Israel.
-Separately, the detention of migrant children in the U.S. was highlighted.
+Iran rejected demands to stop uranium enrichment despite ongoing negotiations with the United States.
+Iran also reported more than 3,000 deaths in its conflict with the US and Israel.
+Separately, the detention of migrant children in the US was highlighted.

-Context: The conflict with Iran and nuclear negotiations have global implications, while the Venezuelan media framework reflects geopolitical alignments with Tehran.
+Context: The conflict with Iran and nuclear negotiations have global implications, while the framing of Venezuelan media reflects geopolitical alignments with Tehran.

-🔎 Why it matters: Venezuelan media cover Iran through contrasting geopolitical lenses, with opposition media focusing on nuclear risks and state media on U.S. behavior.
+🔎 Why it matters: Venezuelan media cover Iran through contrasting geopolitical lenses, with opposition media focusing on nuclear risks and state media on US conduct.

-No left-leaning media covered the ceasefire, missing a potential anti-war or humanitarian frame
+No left-leaning media outlets covered the ceasefire, missing a potential anti-war or humanitarian framing

 2 verified sources

-Pope Francis welcomed the ceasefire in Iran as a 'living sign of hope.'
-Meanwhile, the head of U.S. Central Command characterized Iran's situation as a 'generational military defeat'.
+Pope Francis welcomed the ceasefire in Iran as a 'sign of living hope.'
+Meanwhile, the head of the US Central Command characterized the situation in Iran as a 'generational military defeat'.

-Context: The ceasefire comes after intense military confrontation, with very divergent interpretations of its meaning from religious, diplomatic, and military perspectives.
+Context: The ceasefire comes after intense military clashes, with highly divergent interpretations of its significance from religious, diplomatic, and military perspectives.

 Only opposition media covered this story; government-aligned media completely ignored the issue of political prisoners